-- 3.1.
+3.1.
 DESCRIPTION OF ORGANIZATION.
 The officers of the Auctioneers Licensing Board shall be a chairman and vice- chairman.
 The Board shall elect officers from its membership at its first regular meeting of the year, and each officer shall serve for a term of one year or until his/her successor is elected and duly qualified.
 If a vacancy occurs, the Board shall elect a successor to complete the balance of the unexpired term of office.
-The Executive Secretary shall serve as the Board's Secretary-Treasurer and shall be the custodian of all funds. - 3.2.
+A Director shall serve as the Board's staff and shall be the custodian of all funds.

+3.2.
 MEETINGS OF THE BOARD.
 Regular meetings of the Board shall be held at least four times each year at a time and place determined by the Board.
 Other meetings of the Board shall be called by the Chairman or upon the written request of two Board members.
-Correspondence shall be directed to the office of the Executive Secretary, whose address is 101 East Capitol, Suite 112B, Little Rock, Arkansas 72201.
-Meetings of the Board shall be conducted in accordance with Robert's Rules of Order except where such rules conflict with these rules. - 3.3.
+Meetings of the Board shall be conducted in accordance with Robert's Rules of Order except where such rules conflict with these rules.

+3.3.
 QUORUM.
 Four members of the Board shall constitute a quorum for the transaction of business.
-All official action of the Board must be approved by the majority vote of the members present. - 3.4.
+All official action of the Board must be approved by the majority vote of the members present.

+3.4.
 AGENDA.
-The Secretary-Treasurer will prepare the agenda for regular and special meetings.
+The Director will prepare the agenda for regular and special meetings.
 The agenda will be distributed to Board members and made available to the public in advance of the meeting.
 The agenda should state with specificity the items that will be considered at the meeting or hearing.
-The agenda should include the following topics, as applicable; the Call to Order,

-Review of Minutes, Old Business, New Business, Other Business, Adjudicatory Hearings, Rule-making hearings and Public Comment.
+The agenda should include the following topics, as applicable; the Call to Order, Review of Minutes, Old Business, New Business, Other Business, Adjudicatory Hearings, Rule-making hearings and Public Comment.
 The order of the agenda items is tended to be flexible and may be adjusted to meet the needs of the Board.
 The agenda may be amended by appropriate motion.

-- 3.5.
+3.5.
 AMENDMENT TO RULES.
 These rules may be amended at any regular or special meeting of the Board, provided such proposed amendments have been submitted to all members of the Board at least 10 days prior to the meeting at which the amendment is to be considered.
-The specified 10-day notice may be waived provided there is unanimous written consent of all Board members.
-All requirements of the Arkansas Administrative Procedures Act shall be complied with prior to the final adoption of an amendment to these Rules and Regulations. - 3.6.
+The specified 10day notice may be waived provided there is unanimous written consent of all Board members.
+All requirements of the Arkansas Administrative Procedures Act shall be complied with prior to the final adoption of an amendment to these Rules.

+3.6.
 FISCAL YEAR OF THE BOARD.
-The fiscal year of the Board shall be from July 1 to June 30. - 3.7.
+The fiscal year of the Board shall be from July 1 to June 30.

+3.7.
 LIST OF LICENSEES.
 The Board shall annually prepare a list of the names and addresses of all auctioneers licensed by it.
 This list shall contain the names of all persons whose licenses have been suspended or revoked within the preceding year as well as other information the Board deemed relative to the enforcement.
-A copy of this list may be obtained from the Executive Secretary by submitting a \$5.00 fee payable by check or money order. - 3.8.
+A copy of this list may be obtained from the Executive Secretary by submitting a \$5.00 fee payable by check or money order.

+3.8.
 FINANCIAL AFFAIRS.
-The current rules of the Arkansas Department of Finance and Administration shall be followed in the financial affairs of the Board. - 3.9.
+The current rules of the Arkansas Department of Finance and Administration shall be followed in the financial affairs of the Board.

+3.9.
 COMPENSATION.
 Board members shall be compensated pursuant to Ark.
 Code Ann. § 25-16-901 et seq.